Rye Harrison Veterinary Hospital

 Health & Travel Certificates

 When crossing state or country borders, your pet is legally required to have a travel certificate.
 For air travel, most responsible airlines will not allow pets to board if they have not received a travel certificate from an accredited veterinarian within ten days of the flight.
-Dr. Yarnell and Dr. Green are both certified through the USDA to provide the appropriate documentation for pets traveling nationally or internationally.
+Dr. Green is certified through the USDA to provide the appropriate documentation for pets traveling internationally.

 Traveling With Your Pet?